iShafayet/meta-engine/README.md

 A language agnostic directive system and preprocessor.

 Offers great power and flexibility without much change in your build process.
-All of these are pre-compilation.
-So you do not add any runtime overhead.
+All the processing happen inside your build process.
+So there is no runtime overhead at all.

 # Installation